 Vinyasa Flow: An invigorating and deeply cleansing Hatha Yoga class taught in the flowing style of vinyasa, with each posture gently and easily moving into the next to create a continuous and steady practice.
 Vinyasa allows you to feel physically connected to your core, with your mind and breath as one.

 Yin Yoga: An inwardly drawn practice that focuses on long-held floor poses combined with breath work and meditation, yin yoga goes beneath the superficial muscles to target the joints and dense connective tissues of the body-often in the hips, pelvis, and low back- which are difficult to open.
 Poses held 5-10 minutes; all levels

-Yogalates Flex: During the first 30 minutes, students will alternate standing yoga postures for flexibility, strength and balance with creative, fun exercises for upper body strength.
-During the last 30 minutes, students will enjoy a unique medley of core strengthening and floor barre exercises using yoga and pilates props.
+Yoga & Pilates Fusion: During the class, students will alternate standing yoga postures for flexibility, strength and balance with creative, fun exercises for upper body strength.
+Students will enjoy a unique medley of core strengthening and floor barre exercises using yoga and pilates props.
 All levels welcome!
-Please bring your own weights.

 Yoga for Flexibility and Balance: This class is both nurtring and nourishing to your body and soul.
 It will guide you through gentle movements that increase your flexibility, balance and strength.
 An emphasis will be placed on working muscles and creating space in the joints.
 Foam rollers will be used.
 All levels welcome.

 Yoga for Men: Learn effective and efficient stretching as wel as empowering postural techniques from a yogic perspective.
 Athletes can apply these techniques

 to minimize injury and improve performance.
 Even if ou are not an athlete, the benefits from this class wil improve your quality of life from yard work to the golf course and beyond.